Doom4Alpha/security-notes/README.md

 This repo isn't a portfolio of polished projects.
 It's a running record of what I'm learning, what I built to test it, and what actually stuck — courses, hands-on lab work, and TryHackMe progress, documented close to when I do them.

 ## Current Focus
 Blue Team / SOC — chosen after comparing job market availability, salary trajectory, and hands-on skill-transfer against red team.
-See my [profile README](https://github.com/YOUR-USERNAME) for the full picture.
+See my [Doom4Alpha](https://github.com/YOUR-USERNAME) for the full picture.

 ## Structure